-- ❖ EBSCOhost Research Database: It is an intuitive online research platform used by thousands of institutions and millions of users worldwide.
-With quality databases and search features, EBSCO is the leading provider of research databases, e-journals, magazine subscriptions, eBooks, and discovery services. - (1) The Business Source Complete database: It is primarily a business-focused database, and can be accessed through LRC's Moodle page, which includes (1,865) active Full-Text journals, non-open access, peer-reviewed, with no embargo, and indexed in Web of Science or Scopus.
+EBSCOhost Research Database:

+It is an intuitive online research platform used by thousands of institutions and millions of users worldwide.
+With quality databases and search features, EBSCO is the leading provider of research databases, e-journals, magazine subscriptions, eBooks, and discovery services.

+(1) The Business Source Complete database: It is primarily a business-focused database, and can be accessed through LRC's Moodle page, which includes (1,865) active Full-Text journals, non-open access, peer-reviewed, with no embargo, and indexed in Web of Science or Scopus.
 Moreover, it includes a growing collection of (1,306) active global Open Access (OA) journals, which treated with high-quality subject indexing and precise/accurate full-text linking.
-It also includes a
+It also includes a 16 comprehensive non-journal business content such (12,970) Case Studies - Business, (1,185,250+) Company Profiles/Information Records, (1,241) Country Economic

-- comprehensive non-journal business content such (12,970) Case Studies Business, (1,185,250+) Company Profiles/Information Records, (1,241) Country Economic Reports, (2,395) Market Research Reports, (5,422) SWOT Analyses, (75,000+) Videos Associated Press, (8,840) Working Papers (Business) and more. - (2) Regional Business News Database: It provides nearly (40) active full-text, non-open access covering U.S. and Canadian provinces' business publications.
+Reports, (2,395) Market Research Reports, (5,422) SWOT Analyses, (75,000+) Videos - Associated Press, (8,840) Working Papers (Business) and more.

+- (2) Regional Business News Database: It provides nearly (40) active full-text, non-open access covering U.S. and Canadian provinces' business publications.
 Users can search newspapers, magazines, and other resources from trusted news dating back to 1990. - (3) GreenFILE Database: It is a research database covering all aspects of human impact on the environment.
 Its collection of scholarly, government and general-interest titles includes content on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more. - (4) Open Dissertations Database; It is a free multidisciplinary database with records for more than (1.4) million electronic theses and dissertations from more than (320) universities around the world.
 It provides insights into the traffic and discoverability of ETD research. - (5) E-Books Open Access Collection; It is a large selection of discoverable Open Access (OA) content curated by the EBSCO collection development team.
 All e-books in the collection are available at no cost when accessed through UOTP LRC's resources. - (6) FLIPSTER Periodicals Collection: It is a digital periodical collection that includes (Time, Fortune, Forbes, Wired, and Black Enterprise).
 The focus of the periodicals' collection is Business, IT, Global news, and Diversity.

-❖ ProQuest:
+ProQuest:

-- (1) Research Library Database: Research Library is a truly multidisciplinary resource featuring timely sources across the top 150 subject areas.
-The types of publications that you will find in Research Library are: Scholarly Journals, Trade Journals, Newspapers, Magazines, Reports, Books, Conference Papers & Proceedings, Wire Feeds, and Other Sources (including blogs and web-only publications) - (2) ProQuest Dissertations and Theses Global Database: It is another multidisciplinary resource providing material to support all departments and disciplines.
-It is the world's most comprehensive curated collection of multidisciplinary dissertations and theses from around the world, offering millions of citations and full-text works from thousands of universities. - ❖ Open Access Resources (OA): OA includes 16 databases covering programs and courses offered at UOTP such as Global Road Warrior, JSTOR Open Access, CORE, Directory of Open Access Journals (DOAJ), PubMed, dblp Computer Science Bibliography, and ScienceOpen.
+(1) Research Library Database: Research Library is a truly multidisciplinary resource featuring timely sources across the top 150 subject areas.
+The types of publications that you will find in Research Library are: Scholarly Journals, Trade Journals, Newspapers, Magazines, Reports, Books, Conference Papers & Proceedings, Wire Feeds, and Other Sources (including blogs and web-only publications)

+(2) ProQuest Dissertations and Theses Global Database: It is another multidisciplinary resource providing material to support all departments and disciplines.
+It is the world's most comprehensive curated collection of multi-disciplinary dissertations and theses from around the world, offering millions of citations and full-text works from thousands of universities.

-Book Collection
+❖ Book Collection